lash2x/MILLIES_MEME-TOKEN/readme.md

 - ❌ Not financial advice
 - ❌ No guaranteed returns
 - ❌ Participate at your own risk
-- ✅ Only invest what you can afford to lose
+- ✅ Only risk what you can afford to lose

 ## 📄 License